Chris McCausland lands major Channel 4 role after winning Strictly

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-According to the Government, the disability employment rate in the UK was 53% in the second quarter of 2024, compared to 81.6% for non-disabled people.
+According to the Government, the disability employment rate in the UK was 53 per cent in the second quarter of 2024, compared to 81.6 per cent for non-disabled people.

 In reference to the figures he cites, McCausland will say: “Is that discrimination?
 Well, I would argue it is, so let’s try and fix it eh?
 I think the Government can commit to something better than what they already do.